franckEinstein90/second-brain/node/readme.md

 # Integrating typescript in a Node.js Project
+## Step One: Create a repo in either GitHub, BitBucket, or GitLab
+and add a readme.md

+## Step Two: Clone the repo on your local

 ## Step One: Initialize Your Node.js Project
 If you haven't already, create a new Node.js project by setting up a package.json file.
 You can do this by running